LIMEY GRILLED CHICKEN SOFT TACOS

-- If you use regular corn or flour tortillas, you don’t have to worry about the hard shell cracking apart and dumping your fillings out
+- If you use regular corn or flour tortillas, you don’t have to worry about the hard shell cracking apart and dumping your fillings out all over your lap.

-- Heating the tortillas on a flat griddle is best, but remove them before they start to burn or begin to bubble up
+- Heating the tortillas on a flat griddle is best, but remove them before they start to burn or begin to bubble up.

-- 2 tortillas together adds strength to your entry, but doubles the carbohydrates, something I want to minimize
+- 2 tortillas together adds strength to your entry, but doubles the carbohydrates, something I want to minimize.

-Grilled Lime Chicken Soft Taco
+Grilled Limey Chicken Soft Taco Recipe

 - 1.5 pounds boneless skinless chicken thighs

 - 8 mini white flour (or corn) tortillas , warmed on a skillet or electric griddle

 For the Marinade:

 - 1½ Tablespoons red chili powder (or chipotle if you want more heat)